Title and statement of responsibility area

 Immediate source of acquisition

-The photographs were arranged mostly in chronological order and assigned item number(s) with the prefix EA-160 and EB-11.
+The photographs were arranged according to the filing system of the creator and assigned item numbers with the prefix EA-160 and EB-11.

 Language of material